dustinpfister/blog_posts/_posts/js-javascript-example-test-module.md

 In this section I will be testing out my test module with a simple utility module.
 This module will contain two simple pure function examples that are typical methods that I use in most projects.
 The functions thus far work just fine when I use them, and I can not say there have been any instances with them gibing me unexpected results.
 So this should just be a smooth hello world example of the test module that will just confirm that things are working as I expect.

 ### 2.1 - The module to test

+So then here is the simple utility module that I will be using to test my test module.
+In it I have just two methods, one of which is a distance formula, and the other is bounding box collision detection.

 ```js
 var utils = {};